NotImplementedLife/FSPDS/README.md

 ## Bugs/Limitations

 - FSPDS doesn't detect/play flipnotes larger than 1MB (this is intentional behavior)
-- Don't place more than 1024 files in the ```/flipnotes``` directory, otherwise FSPDS won't be capable to see them all (also intentional behavior, probably will be changed in the future)
 - The flipnote's BGM track should be smaller than 512KB in order to be played correctly.

 ### Tested on DeSmuMe emulator and R4(i) flashcards